Former state superintendent of schools

 Before taking the post in Maryland, she served as Delaware’s education secretary, where her ability to bridge differences helped the state win one of the first two federal “Race to the Top” grants in 2010.
 She spearheaded the planning process for that grant, bringing together disparate interest groups around a common vision for Delaware as a leader in K-12 public education.

-To be an effective leader, Lowery believes in building strong partnerships and learning from others as she works to improve her own system.
+And just like she did as a superintendent, Lillian continues to build strong partnerships and learn from others as she works to improve academic opportunities and outcomes for young people.
 “The decision to leave the classroom was one of the most agonizing decisions that I have ever made,” she said.
-“But what I have learned along the way is, once a teacher, always a teacher.
+“But what I have learned along the way is once a teacher, always a teacher.
 It’s just that now my students include adult learners, and we learn together.”

 Began her career as a public school teacher and principal